damianhakert/damianhakert.github.io/source/handbook/stock-options/index.md

 Also, while the company has the right to repurchase the unvested shares upon your termination of services, the company is not obligated to do so.
 Accordingly you could lose some or all of the investment you made.
 Because we are a young company there are lots of risks so be aware and informed of the risks.
-Here is a link to the type of article you may find informative: https://www.quora.com/What-is-the-truth-behind-9-out-of-10-startups-fail
+[Here is a link to the type of article you may find informative.](https://www.quora.com/What-is-the-truth-behind-9-out-of-10-startups-fail)

 ### Option Expiration